Search

 • Keynote (Mac)

-Standard format will be 16:0 and presenters are asked to prepare their slides in English.
-Computers will be available to preview and upload presentations during the speaker’s breakfast.
+Standard format will be 16:9, and presenters are asked to prepare their slides in English.
+Computers will be available to preview and upload presentations in the Speaker Room, located close to the hotel reception.
+Presentations should be uploaded at least one hour before the session starts or the day before.
+Please name your presentation with your own name, date, and time of presentation, not ISSW 2024.